Women in Journalism Workshop 2023

 Beyond running Kimbap Media, Emma holds several additional external roles, including programming director for the News Product Alliance and lead partner at Media Bridge Partners, a collective of like-minded journalists working to bring newsrooms into an anti-racist future.
 She is a proud and active alumnus of the Chips Quinn Scholars and NextGenRadio programs.

-Emma is a current Reynolds Journalism Institute fellow studying best practices for developing and retaining leadership candidates of color for local newsrooms.
+Emma is a former Reynolds Journalism Institute fellow who studied best practices for developing and retaining leadership candidates of color for local newsrooms.
 She has previously held editorial, leadership, and product roles at The Daily Beast, The New York Times, Foreign Policy, The Chronicle of Philanthropy, and The Star Tribune.

 Marissa J. Lang, Washington Post